Stallard Kane supports the HSE’s new Metalwork Inspections

 There is nothing quite like a British heatwave - but ensuring you stay safe as temperatures soar takes more than just a decent sunscreen.
 You have a duty of care to ensure the safety of your staff, and effective facilities management can help.

-Stallard Kane shares a few tips for keeping your employees safe and well during a heatwave.
+We share a few tips for keeping your employees safe and well during a heatwave.

 Though air conditioning can be a fan favourite in heatwaves, natural or fresh air ventilation should be used wherever possible.
 Natural air ventilation can be achieved simply by opening a window or, if your air conditioning system is fitted (or can be retrofitted) with a fresh air supply, selecting fresh air rather than recirculation.
-This will reduce the infection rate in highly populated spaces and limit the spread of transmissible infections, including Covid-19.
+This will reduce the infection rate in highly populated spaces and limit the spread of transmissible infections.

 A robust occupational health screening programme will help you identify potential risk factors in your workforce.
 Some vulnerable workers might need reasonable adjustments or be more likely to require additional support in extreme heat.
 Occupational health screening is a proactive way of identifying risks, helping signpost your employees to pathways for extra help and reducing absenteeism.